facebook/mysql-5.6/_docs/faq.md

 ## What is MyRocks?

-MyRocks came about because of a wanting to use MySQL features with [RocksDB](http://rocksdb.org/) implementations at Facebook.
-RocksDB is optimized for fast, low-latency storage, and MyRocks is aimed at keeping the storage savings efficient.
+MyRocks came about because of a desire to use MySQL features with [RocksDB](http://rocksdb.org/) implementations at Facebook.
+RocksDB is optimized for fast, low-latency storage and is aimed at keeping the storage savings efficient.

-MyRock's efficiency focuses on better space efficiency, better write efficiency, and better read efficiency.
+MyRock's efficiency is a result of improvements in storage, and reading and writing data.
+This means:

-* Better space efficiency means using less SSD storage.
+* Less SSD storage space required (*space efficiency*)
-* Better write efficiency means SSD endurance.
+* Increased SSD endurance (*write efficiency*)
-* Better read efficiency comes from more available IO capacity for handling queries.
+* More available IO capacity for handling queries (*read efficiency*)

 The library is maintained by the Facebook Database Engineering Team and is based on the Oracle MySQL 5.6 database.